xiaofen9/xiaofen9.github.io/_pages/about.md

   - /about.html
 ---

 * I am a machine learning researcher working at Palo Alto Networks.
-Prior to that, I earned CS Ph.D. from Georgia Tech, where I conducted research in machine learning (ML) and systems security.
+Prior to that, I earned CS Ph.D. from Georgia Tech, where I designed adversarial approaches to improve the robustness and security of machine learning/software systems.

 * I Published 10+ ML/systems security research works at top-tier conferences including IEEE S&P, USENIX SEC, BlackHat USA, etc. Also, I am member of Program Committees at premium AI conferences including NeurIPS and ACM WWW.